About

 Dr. Annette Otis, DVM, MS, CHPV

-Veteranarian & Founder
+Veterinarian & Founder

 I get asked all the time "how can I do this job, it must be so sad" and am told "I could never do what you do, I love animals too much" so I want to talk a little about 'why' I started this service.